DigicoolThings/HxD_DasmDataInspectorPlugin/README.md

 - ArgumentSignedUnsigned: Determines if the extracted Argument should be treated as a Signed or Unsigned value.
 - DasmString: The decoded Disassembly string that is to be rendered in the data inspector.
 The .ini file specifies a wildcard (char or string), which you include to identify where the extracted / formatted Argument should be substituted into the string.

-Reviewing the above in combination with the included (completed) Dasm6800.csv file should clarify the definition file structure.
+Reviewing the above in combination with the included (completed) Dasm6800.csv file (and the currently incomplete Dasm6809.csv file), should clarify the definition file structure.

 ## Features